-Faculty of Health and University Awards and Bursaries for Students in the BScN Programs
+Faculty of Health and University Awards and Bursaries for BScN Students

 Students in the Faculty of Health are eligible to apply for Faculty of Health-specific awards, as well as pan-University awards that are open to students in all faculties.
 Please search the awards online via the awards search and follow the application procedure for each award.
-The deadline for the fall/winter pan-university awards is usually mid-October.
+The deadline for the fall/winter panuniversity awards is usually mid-October.